ezra-lieblich/VoogaSalad/DESIGN/PLAN.md

-# Design Details
-Game Player: The game player group is divided into two subsections: Frontend and Backend.
-For the basic implementation, front end is charge of the view portion of the game player.
-Specifically, front end is in charge of rendering the game as well as allowing users to interact with the game player to play the game/advance levels.
-The backend is in charge of parsing the xml created by users and then updating logic of all enemies, towers and game settings.

 Lucy Zhang's Modules: In charge of user interactivity with the game.
 Working on DragDrop, DragDropView and GameGUI.
 Has dependencies with the gameplayer controller and backend modeling.

 Ben Linde's Modules: In charge of grid updating.
 Working on GridGUI.
 Has dependencies with GameGUI and back end modeling.